 States That Do NOT Require Charitable Solicitation Registration

-There are 9 states that do not require charitable registration: Delaware, Iowa, Idaho, Indiana, Montana, Nebraska, South Dakota, Vermont & Wyoming.
-Texas has limited registration requirements that are only applicable to law enforcement, public safety and veterans organizations.
-Arizona requires charitable veterans organizations to register if they are solictiging money or other support in the state.
-Finally, Louisiana only requires registration if a charity engages paid, professional solicitors to fundraise in their state, while Missouri exempts 501c3, 501c7 and 501c8 organizations, upon application.
+There are a few states that only require registration if a nonprofit is engaged in specific activities or seeks assistance from professional fundraisers.
+For example, Texas has limited registration requirements that are only applicable to law enforcement, public safety and veterans organizations.
+Arizona requires charitable veterans organizations to register if they are soliciting money or other support in the state.
+Louisiana only requires registration if a charity engages paid, professional solicitors to fundraise in their state, while Missouri exempts 501(c)(3), 501(c)(7) and 501(c)(8) organizations, upon application.

-In summary, to comply with state charitable solicitation laws, a 501c3 charity that is not a law enforcement, public safety or veterans organization and that does not use the services of a professional solicitor and that is not otherwise in an exempt category, is required to register in 37 states and D.C., and to file a one-time exemption in Missouri.
+To sum it up as neatly as possible, if a 501(c)(3) charity soliciting nationwide is not a law enforcement, public safety or veterans organization, does not use the services of a professional solicitor and is not otherwise in an exempt category, that nonprofit would be required to register in 37 states and D.C. – and file a one-time exemption in Missouri.